-Weak property rights are a significant impediment to economic progress and a deterrent to foreign investment.
+Arbitrary expropriations for political reasons highlight the precarious nature of property rights in Russia.
 The rule of law is not maintained uniformly across the country, and the judiciary is vulnerable to political pressure and inconsistent in applying the law.
 Corruption is pervasive in the highly centralized and authoritarian government and in Russia’s cronyist business world.
 The media are heavily restricted, and a lack of accountability enables bureaucrats to act with impunity.

 The personal income tax rate is a flat 13 percent, and the top corporate tax rate is 20 percent.
 The overall tax burden equals 22.2 percent of total domestic income.
 Over the past three years, government spending has amounted to 35.4 percent of the country’s output (GDP), and budget deficits have averaged 2.8 percent of GDP.
 Public debt is equivalent to 17.4 percent of GDP.